ycechungAI/goose/documentation/docs/getting-started/installation.md

     Upon installing, Goose will automatically enter its configuration screen.
 Here is where you can set up your LLM provider.

     :::tip Windows Users
-    Choose to not store to keyring when prompted.
+    When using the native Windows CLI, choose to not store to keyring when prompted during initial configuration.
     :::

     Example: